Harmonic Control of Dynamical Freezing in Programmable Rydberg Atom Arrays: Dynamical freezing in Rydberg chains

-However, constrained model simulations suffer from the same issues as for single frequency driving and overestimate the suppression magnitude, and particularly when $\ket{v}$ is the ground state at $t=0$, produces an additional spurious minima at $\omega\sim 2.2$ lacking even in small size Blockade simulations.
-This suggests that higher-order interaction effects beyond the ideal blockade influence the phase accumulation significantly.
+However, constrained model simulations \rg{capture the qualitative structure of the freezing fringes but systematically overestimate the degree of excitation suppression}.
+In particular, when $\ket{v}$ is the ground state at $t=0$, they \rg{predict an additional minimum} at $\omega\sim 2.2$ that is absent even in small-size blockade simulations.
+This discrepancy suggests that \rg{interaction processes beyond the ideal blockade constraint significantly modify the phase accumulation responsible for dynamical freezing}.